josiahfmccoy/MovieSearch/README.md

 # MovieSearch
 View a live demo at <https://josiahfmccoy.github.io/MovieSearch/>

-**Note:** The current build will not work in IE because the page uses ES6.
+**Note:** The current build will not work in IE due to a jQuery bug.
 (It will work in Edge, however.)